Alfred Enoch and Rebekah Murrell star in Shakespeare’s classic tragedy

 As the Verona lights twinkle outdoors, experience Shakespeare’s story of forbidden love and the devastating tragedy that unfolds when tenderness and naivety is met with violence and pride.

-Who’s in it?
-Romeo & Juliet Cast
+Who is in the Romeo & Juliet London cast?

 The cast is led by Alfred Enoch (How To Get Away With Murder) as Romeo, Rebekah Murrell (Scenes with girls, Royal Court) as Juliet, Adam Gillen (Benidorm) as Mercutio, Clara Indrani as Montagu, Beth Cordingly as Lady Capulet, Will Edgerton as Tybalt, Dwane Walcott as Paris, Zoe West as Benvolio and Sargon Yelda as Friar.